 Key Terminologies related to DWH Architecture

-Information Technology systems, that can be divided into two parts one is transactional (OLTP) and another is analytical (OLAP).
+Information Technology systems, that can be divided into two parts.
+One is transactional (OLTP) and the other is analytical (OLAP).
 Generally, we can imagine that OLTP systems provide source data to a different stage of data warehouses, whereas OLAP systems help to analyze it.

 OLTP is defined as a large number of short online records (INSERT, UPDATE, DELETE).
-On-line Transaction processing system provides fast data modification, data processing, data duplicacy in multi-access of time and an effectiveness measured by a number of records per second.
+Online Transaction processing systems provide fast data modification, data processing, data duplication in multi-access of time, and an effectiveness measured by a number of records per second.